macieksk/python-stanbol/README.md

 ---

-stanbol.py - the module itself, should work out of the box.
+* stanbol.py - the module itself, should work out of the box.

-* Example of use:
+---
+An example of usage:

-stanbol_enhancers.py  - this is an example of a controller taken out from a site build on http://web2py.com.
+* stanbol_enhancers.py  - this is an example of a controller taken out from a site build on http://web2py.com.
 This one will not work by itself, as it needs to be put inside a web2py site.
 However this may help you figure out how to use stanbol.py.